Student Affairs, Diversity & Inclusion

 To report sexual or gender-based discrimination, harassment, and misconduct, including sexual assault, non-consensual sexual contact, sexual exploitation, intimate partner violence, and stalking to the Title IX Coordinator: Submit an online Sexual Misconduct and Title IX Report Form.
 This form may be submitted anonymously.
 Reports are reviewed during normal business hours and may not be immediately addressed.
 All College employees who do not have legally protected confidentiality are considered Responsible Employees and are mandated to report potential violations to this policy.

-You may also contact the Title IX Coordinator, Reese Kelly, Assistant Vice President of Student Affairs, Equity and Inclusion at firstname.lastname@example.org or 802.651.5906, or the Title IX Team at email@example.com with any questions or to make a report.
+You may also contact the Title IX Coordinator, Erin Ferrara, Director of Accessibility, Student Support, and Title IX Coordinator, to serve as the College's Title IX Coordinator at firstname.lastname@example.org or (802) 865-5764, or the Title IX Team at email@example.com with any questions or to make a report.